VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 - **kanban**
 - **scrum**

+## Self-education resources

+Here are a few lists of the types of resources I think you should be using while learning to code along with some specific resources I personally used and enjoyed.
+Note that since I am a python developer in the web space, these resources tend to skew in that direction, but I'll try to talk about how to find resources that fit your goals as well if you aren't looking in that direction.

+### Courses

+### Books

+### Podcasts

+### YouTubers

+### Blogs

+### Documentation

+### Other people's code

 ## Learn how to debug and how to handle failure

 Inevitably, the code you write is going to fail to do what you want it to do.
 This will happen **a lot**.
 Like **A LOT, A LOT**.
 These code failures are called "bugs".
 The code might just give you an error or it might run successfully, but not output what you expected.
 In either case, you are going to want to get good at **debugging**.
 This is one skill that just gets easier the more experience you have.
 Early on in your coding journey, you are going to run into a code bug that you cannot figure out the answer to **for hours**.
 This is okay, do not let the bug defeat you! (that's what the bugs want 🐛😆) The answer might be as simple as a missing semi-colon.
 And there is no better feeling in the world than finally solving that pesky bug that has been plaguing you for hours. 🎉 There are things you can do to help you push through the debugging process including the following.